Skip to main content

 $0

-Sources: NHTSA complaint and recall databases, 2023 F-150 · Mechanic channel and owner signal (14th-gen F-150), incl.
+Sources: NHTSA complaint and recall databases, 2023 F-150 · Mechanic channel transcripts and owner-group reports (14th-gen F-150), incl.
 Consumer Reports reliability flag

 Front axle pinion fracturemajor